Mohammadshahid-Malvi/talktive/homework.md

 - Create signup API to add data into database
 - Push some documents using API calls from postman
 - Error handling while working with database

+Episode 07 :- Diving into the APIs
+- Difference between js Object vs JSON
+- add the express.json middleware to your app
+- Make your signup API dynamic to receive data from the end user
+-